 The Houses of Parliament also known as Palace of Westminster and is the seat of the two British Parliament, the House of Commons and the House of Lords.
 Until 1529 it was the residence of the King.
 The Palace of Westminster has three main towers.
 One of the three towers is probably the most famous part of the palace, the symbol of London, the Elizabeth Tower, which is also known as Big Ben.
 The clock tower is 96m high.
 Actually the name of the tower is not Big Ben, it's the great bell's name.

 The Buckingham Palace is the official residence of the Royal Family, but it's more the workplace of the monarch today.
-You can watch Changing the guards at the Palace.
-The ceremony starts every day at 10.45am and it's worth a visit.
+You can watch changing the guards at the Palace.
+The ceremony starts every day at 10.45am.
+This ceremony is definitely worth a visit.
 It is open to the public during the summer months and for a limited number of tours in winter.

 Portobello Road is a street that leads through the neighbourhood of Nottinghill.
 From monday till sunday there is a market called "Portobello Road Market".
 The market has existed since the 19th century, but became famous only in the middle of the 20th century for its antiques.
 Actually the market is several markets in one.
 There is a fleamarket, foodmarket, fashionmarket and much more.
 By far the busiest days are friday and saturday.